 The first recorded release of Greys into Scotland was in 1892, when a pair were released at Finnart on the shore of Loch Long and several releases followed.
 Lever During the next 20 years or so Greys spread out in all directions such that, by 1915, they had reached the eastern side of Loch Lomond in Stirlingshire.
 In The Naturalized Animals of Britain and Ireland, Lever notes how Greys had established themselves over an area of nearly 800 sq-km in Scotland within quarter of a century.
 Today, Scotland has several established Grey squirrel populations, particularly in the southern half of the country, near Glasgow, Edinburgh and Perth, among other places.

 In a note to the Irish Naturalist during 1923, Hugh Watt recounted the first known introduction to Ireland: the Earl of Granard releasing “some dozen Grey squirrels from the stock at Woburn, Bedfordshire” at Castle Forbes in County Longford during 1911.
+Much more recently, genetic analysis by Lisa Signorile and colleagues (2016) and Hannah McLaughlin and her team (2022) suggests that while the number of introductions to Ireland have been substantially reduced compared with the rest of the UK, there may also have been an introduction to County Kildare, as these Greys seems genetically distinct from other Irish populations.
 Lever notes that by the late 60s and early 70s, Greys were found primarily in northern Leinster and southern Ulster, and by the end of the 70s they reached mid-Ulster.
 They expanded their range through the midland counties of the Irish Republic during the 80s, soon reaching Wexford and Dublin.

 Greys subsequently spread throughout much of the north, east and south of the country and are now found in central and southern Northern Ireland and throughout most of eastern Ireland, with the River Shannon marking the western extent of their range.
 Perhaps coincidentally, since a resurgence of pine martens (Martes martes) in the country, Grey squirrels are now rare in the midlands region of Ireland, although the 2012 Irish Squirrel Survey still recorded them in 26 of the 32 Irish counties.